struppigel/PortEx/README.md

 * Reading header information from: MSDOS Header, COFF File Header, Optional Header, Section Table
 * Reading standard section formats: Import Section, Resource Section, Export Section, Debug Section, Relocations
 * Dumping of sections, overlay, embedded ZIP, JAR or .class files
 * Scanning for file anomalies, including structural anomalies, deprecated, reserved, wrong or non-default values.
+The Beta1 release is able to detect 79 different anomalies.
 Click here for a full [list of anomalies](https://github.com/katjahahn/PortEx/blob/master/src/main/java/com/github/katjahahn/tools/anomalies/AnomalySubType.java)
-* Visualize a PE file structure as it is on disk and local entropy
+* Visualize a PE file structure as it is on disk and visualize the local entropies of the file
 * Calculate Shannon Entropy for files and sections
-* Calculate MD5 and SHA256 hash values for files and sections
+* Calculate hash values for files and sections
 * Scan for PEiD signatures or your own signature database
 * Scan for Jar to EXE wrapper (e.g. exe4j, jsmooth, jar2exe, launch4j)
-* Scan for Unicode and ASCII strings contained in the file
+* Extract Unicode and ASCII strings contained in the file
 * Overlay detection and dumping
-* Detection Heuristics based on statistical information
+* Experimental: Detection Heuristics based on statistical information

 For more information have a look at [PortEx Wiki](https://github.com/katjahahn/PortEx/wiki) and the [Documentation](http://katjahahn.github.io/PortEx/javadocs/)

 ### Version Information

-The current version is in Alpha, so beware of bugs and changes of the API until the first release.
+The current version is in Beta, so beware of bugs and changes of the API until the first release.
-The first release will be in December 2014.
+The first release will be in December/January 2014.

 ### Using PortEx